chenhao1umbc/WSCDL/README.md

-# Weakly supervised supervised dictionary learning (WSCDL)
+# Weakly supervised convolutional dictionary learning (WSCDL)

 This project is the code for the paper "Weakly supervised common and distinctive convolutional dictionary learning".
 Demo data will be generated in the code.
 ## Requirements